 This is certainly no reason for anyone to boast.
 Whatever good characteristics a people may possess, they possess them by the plentiful grace of God; and even the best possible race anyone can imagine would be nothing compared to the superlative power, wisdom, and glory of God.
 More to the point, the differing characteristics of the races, including the various superiorities and inferiorities among them, should drive the nations to aid each other.
 Having separated into ethno-states, each race can collectively work to minimize their weaknesses while maximizing their God-given strengths.
 The gospel, serving as the balm of the nations (cf. Rev. 22:2), will bring each of them into a harmonious and perichoretic2 interrelation.

 However, given the kinistic doctrine that the nations will be unequal with respect not only to neutral features (such as cuisine), but also to various value-laden characteristics (such as intelligence and industriousness), it follows that certain races will likely be more among the helpers, and others more among the helped.
-This conclusion might remind the reader of the older practice of colonialism; and indeed, I would affirm that in many ways, worldwide Christian victory will consist in and be caused by practices resembling white colonialism.
+This conclusion might remind the reader of the older practice of colonialism; and indeed, I would affirm that in many ways, worldwide Christian victory might consist in and be caused by practices resembling white colonialism.
 White Christian nations certainly should not favor foreign evangelism to the point of altruistic suicide, as is occurring today, but we should nevertheless apprehend our grand responsibility.
 For practical purposes, however, I contend that, in the present, we ought to focus our attention and efforts exclusively towards our own.
 The West needs to survive before she can consider how much she ought to aid others.

 The biblical doctrine of postmillennialism is one of which all Christians need to be more mindful.
 Though the promise of salvation and God’s general sovereignty over all things ought to serve as a firm basis in spurring Christians unto holy action, the larger scope of worldwide gospel success, divinely authorized and guaranteed, ought to serve as even further motivation in the hearts of believers.
 Jesus Christ is Lord over all, the one “bringing many sons to glory” (Heb.
 2:10), and we may therefore joyfully anticipate the ever-increasing of His government and peace, of which there will be no end (Isa.
 9:6).